Built-in ToolsUnit Testing

 Parameters

-• delay: number - additional delay after onMessage has been called in the server-side, in milliseconds (optional)
+• delay: number - additional delay after onMessage has been called in the backend, in milliseconds (optional)

 App.test.ts